scriptituk/tv-test-card-maker/README-beta.md

 rendered according to [arguments](#element-arguments) and composited according to a [group](#compositing-groups) layout.
 Pattern [templates](#pattern-templates) are element sets that replicate historic patterns.
-All element arguments can be overridden to customise pattern features, and additional [custom elements](#custom-elements) can be layered on top.
+All element arguments can be overridden to alter element appearance, and additional [custom elements](#custom-elements) can be layered on top.

 Patterns are created programmatically in [PostScript](https://en.wikipedia.org/wiki/PostScript) (PS) and generated on the command-line by [Ghostscript](https://www.ghostscript.com/) (GS).
-Commands simply involve passing arguments to templates following examples in this README.
+Commands simply involve passing arguments to templates following [examples](#making-patterns) in this README.

 <details><summary>overview</summary>